docarray/docarray/README.md

 ### Save results

-You can save a DocumentArray to binary, JSON, dict, dataframe, CSV or Protobuf message.
+You can save a DocumentArray to binary, JSON, dict, dataframe, CSV or Protobuf message with/without compression.
 In its simplest form,

 ```python
 left_da.save('left_da.bin')